ioBroker/adapter-core/README.md

 Currently, the following **methods** are available:

 - `commonTools.pattern2RegEx` - Converts a pattern to match object IDs into a RegEx string that can be used in `new RegExp(...)`
 - `commonTools.getAdapterDir` - Finds the adapter directory of a given adapter
 - `commonTools.getInstalledInfo` - Get list of all installed adapters and controller version on this host
 - `commonTools.getLocalAddress` - Get the localhost (IPv6 or IPv4) address according to the ioBroker config
 - `commonTools.getListenAllAddress` - Get the "listen all" (IPv6 or IPv4) address according to the ioBroker config
 - `commonTools.isLocalAddress` - Check if given IPv4 or IPv6 ip address corresponds to localhost
 - `commonTools.isListenAllAddress` - Check if given IPv4 or IPv6 ip address corresponds to "listen all" address
 - `commonTools.ensureDNSOrder` - Ensure that DNS resolution is performed according to ioBroker config

 And the following **modules** are exposed:

 - `commonTools.password` - Previously exposed as `lib/password.js` in JS-Controller.
--   `commonTools.letsEncrypt` - Previously exposed as `lib/letsencrypt.js` in JS-Controller.
-Note that `letsEncrypt` has a capital `E`!
 - `commonTools.session` - Previously exposed as `lib/session.js` in JS-Controller.
 - `commonTools.zipFiles` - Previously exposed as `lib/zipFiles.js` in JS-Controller.
 - `commonTools.isDocker` - Checks if we are running inside a docker container

+Note that `commonTools.letsEncrypt` is not available anymore as the next controller won't support it (use `@iobroker/webserver` instead).

 ## Automatic backup of data files